singapore vegan travel guide

 Another vegan Vietnamese spot at Orchard Road!
 It’s a stall eatery in a shopping centre food court.
 They have good reviews, reasonable prices and a few good choices such as the ‘Crab’ Noodles and vegan Chicken Pho.

-Thai Accent – Vivocity mall
+Thai Accent – VivoCity mall

 1 HarbourFront Walk, #02-143 VivoCity, Singapore 098585

 This is a fairly nice Thai restaurant where we chose to have dinner.
 There is a separate vegetarian menu, and most dishes are vegan – soup, salads, rice and noodle based dishes.
-I orderd the hot basil beancurd (actually very spicy, would not recommend, unless you can handle.)
+I ordered the hot basil beancurd (actually very spicy, would not recommend, unless you can handle.)

 Singapore vegan guide - dinner at thai accent